jandrewrfarrell/RUFUS/README.md

 ```
 This should install everything you need to use RUFUS.
 If you get errors during the installation contact me at at JAndrewRFarrell@gmail.com or submit an issue.
 NOTE, to date this only works on linux machines, we have not optimized for other platforms

-## Compiler Requirements

-**RUFUS requires the use of the gcc/4.9.2 compiler.**  If you are not using the gcc/4.9.2 compiler, RUFUS will not build and install properly.
-Please make sure that are using the gcc/4.9.2 compiler before you proceeed.

 ## Testing RUFUS